withastro/roadmap/proposals/0041-i18n-routing.md

 # Detailed Design

+## Terminology

+- Locale: a code that represents a language
+- Localized folder/directory: a folder/directory named after a locale

 ## Opt-in configuration

 The feature is opt-in, to avoid disrupting existing websites.
 To enable the feature, a new configuration called `i18n` is available: